VictoriaMetrics/VictoriaMetrics/README.md

 ```

 This instructs Prometheus to add `datacenter=dc-123` label to each time series sent to remote storage.
-The label name may be arbitrary - `datacenter` is just an example.
+The label name can be arbitrary - `datacenter` is just an example.
 The label value must be unique
 across Prometheus instances, so those time series may be filtered and grouped by this label.

-For highly loaded Prometheus instances (400k+ samples per second)
-the following tuning may be applied:
+For highly loaded Prometheus instances (400k+ samples per second) the following tuning may be applied:

 ```yaml
 remote_write: